codership/documentation/galeracluster/source/mysqldump.rst

 In order for ``mysqldump`` to interface with the database server, it requires root connections for both the donor and joiner nodes.
 You can enable this through the :ref:`wsrep_sst_auth <wsrep_sst_auth>` parameter.

-Using your preferred text editor, open ``wsrep.cnf`` file.
-You can find it in ``/etc/mysql/conf.d/``), and enter the relevant authentication information.
+Using a text editor, open the ``wsrep.cnf`` file--it should be in the ``/etc/mysql/conf.d/`` directory.
+Add a line like the following to that file:

 .. code-block:: ini

    # wsrep SST Authentication
    wsrep_sst_auth = wsrep_sst_username:password

-This provides authentication information that the node requires to establish connections.
-Use the same values for every node in your cluster.
+You would use your own authentication parameters in place of ``wsrep_sst_user`` and ``password``.
+This line will provide authentication information that the node will need to establish connections.
+Use the same values for every node in the cluster.

-.. note:: **Warning**: Use your own authentication parameters in place of ``wsrep_sst_user`` and ``password``.

 --------------------------
 Granting SST Privileges
 --------------------------
 .. _`sst_authorization`:

-When the database server start, it reads from the above file the authentication information it needs to access another database server.
+When the database server starts, it will read from the ``wsrep.cnf`` file to get the authentication information it needs to access another database server.
 In order for the node to accept connections from the cluster, you must also create and configure the State Snapshot Transfer user through the database client.

 In order to do this, you need to start the database server.
-If you have not used this node on the cluster before, start it with replication disabled.
-For servers that use ``init``, run the following command:
+If you haven't used this node on the cluster before, start it with replication disabled.
+For servers that use ``init``, execute the following from the command-line:

 .. code-block:: console

    # service mysql start --wsrep-on=off

-For servers that use ``systemd``, instead run this command:
+For servers that use ``systemd``, instead execute this from the command-line:

 .. code-block:: console

    # systemctl start mysql --wsrep-on=OFF

-When the database server is running, log into the database client and run the ``GRANT ALL`` command for the IP address of each node in your cluster.
+When the database server is running, log into the database using a client and execute the ``GRANT ALL`` statement for the IP address of each node in the cluster.
+You would do this like so:

 .. code-block:: mysql